swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 A parameter pack itself is not a first-class value or type, but the elements of a parameter pack can be used anywhere that naturally accepts a comma-separated list of values or types using _pack expansions_.
 A pack expansion unpacks the elements of a pack into a comma-separated list, and elements can be appended to either side of a pack expansion by writing more values in the comma-separated list.

 A pack expansion consists of the `repeat` keyword followed by a type or an expression.
 The type or expression that `repeat` is applied to is called the _repetition pattern_.
 The repetition pattern must contain pack references.
-Similarly, pack references can only appear inside reptition patterns and generic requirements:
+Similarly, pack references can only appear inside repetition patterns and generic requirements:

 ```swift
 func zip<each S>(_ sequence: repeat each S) where each S: Sequence